botnroll/BnrOneAPlus/README.md

-# Bot´n Roll One A+ Arduino Library
+# Bot'n Roll One A+ Arduino Library

-Welcome to the Bot´n Roll One A+ Arduino library!
+Welcome to the Bot'n Roll One A+ Arduino library!
-This library enables seamless control of the Bot'n Roll One A+, allowing you to quickly program and interact with your Bot´n Roll One A+.
+This library enables seamless control of the Bot'n Roll One A+, allowing you to quickly program and interact with your Bot'n Roll One A+.

 ## About
-The Bot´n Roll One A+ is a versatile and customizable robot designed for students, hobbyists, and educators.
+The Bot'n Roll One A+ is a versatile and customizable robot designed for students, hobbyists, and educators.
 With its robust hardware and software capabilities, it is an excellent tool for learning and experimenting with robotics and Arduino programming.

 ![Bot'n Roll One A+](https://botnroll.com/onea/img/One_A.jpg)